Britain's FTSE rallies, led by mining and financial shares

 LONDON, Sept 9 (Reuters) - Britain’s top stock index rallied on Wednesday for a third straight session, boosted by encouraging corporate news from mining companies and financial firms and gains in Asian markets.

-The market ignored a report that British manufacturing output fell in July, since it makes an interest rate increase by the Bank of England less likely.
+The market ignored a report that UK manufacturing output fell in July, since it makes an interest rate increase by the Bank of England less likely.

-He expected trading to be subdued before the Bank of England’s latest meeting, which ends on Thursday.

-The FTSE 100 index was up 1.4 percent at 6,229.01 points at its close, still around 12.6 percent off April’s record high, after uncertainty over China’s growth roiled markets in August.
+The FTSE 100 index was up 2.0 percent at 6,269.20 points at 1351 GMT, still around 12 percent off April’s record high, after uncertainty over China’s growth roiled markets in August.

 The rally in mining shares followed a rebound by Chinese stocks on Wednesday, which reached a three-week high on hopes of further government stimulus.
 China is a major consumer of minerals.